md-jakir/k3s-aws-api-deployment/k3s-setup/ansible_ec2/README.md

       ForwardAgent yes

 To use the SSH agent need to install the SSH agent on the local machine.
 I generated a public key from the bastion host in the Ubuntu user home directory's .ssh folder and then I added the id_ras.pub key as an authorized key in all EC2 instances placed in the private subnet.

+To install the K3s package in the master node I run the 'install_k3s_master.yml' playbook from the Ansible host.
+The master node token is needed to add agents to the cluster.

+      $ ansible-playbook -i inventory.ini install_k3s_master.yml
+      $ ansible-playbook -i inventory.ini install_k3s_agents.yml